spAnser/node-binary/README.markdown

 b.string(key, size)
 ---------

-Read <size> bytes as a utf8 string, or read until end of buffer if size not specified
+Read `size` bytes as a utf8 string, or read until end of buffer if size not specified.
+Puts the resulting string in the variable stash at `key`.
+If `size` is a string, use the value at `vars[size]`.
+The key follows the same dotted address rules as the word functions.

 ``` js
 var vars = binary.parse(new Buffer([97, 32, 99, 97, 116, 32, 119, 105, 110, 115]))